arnaudin/fusion360-airfoil-generator/README.md

 # fusion360-airfoil-generator

-Generate sketch profiles for NACA airfoils in Fusion 360
+Generate sketch profiles for NACA airfoils in Fusion 360.

+Available both as a script and add-in.

 ## Features :rocket:

 - Supports 4 and 5 series NACA airfoils
 - User specified number of segments
-- Cosine or linear spacing option
+- Half cosine or linear spacing option
 - Finite thickness trailing edge option

-## Screenshots :camera: :computer:
+### Screenshots :camera: :computer:

 ![NACA Airfoil Generator](resources/app_screenshot_v1.jpg?raw=true "NACA Airfoil Generator")

 ![NACA Airfoil Rendering](resources/airfoil_rendering_v1.png?raw=true "NACA Airfoil Rendering")

-## Installation :floppy_disk:
+## Installation and Usage :floppy_disk:

 Two options:

-1. Drop files into your "Autodesk Fusion 360\API\Scripts" directory.
+1. Download files, then see [how to install sample Add-Ins or Scripts](https://rawgit.com/AutodeskFusion360/AutodeskFusion360.github.io/master/Installation.html) within Fusion 360.
+Add-in version is recommended but script is also provided.
-2. Install from the Fusion 360 app store
+2. Download and install from the Fusion 360 app store [coming soon].

 ## Credits :raised_hands:

-Portions of this code are from [naca.py by Dirk Gorissen](https://github.com/dgorissen/naca).
+NACA generation portions of this code are from [naca.py by Dirk Gorissen](https://github.com/dgorissen/naca).

-Also, thanks to the Fusion 360 development team.
+Thanks to the [Fusion 360 development team](https://github.com/AutodeskFusion360) for code samples and the development platform/API.

-## Contributing :heart:

-Bug reports and pull requests are welcome on [GitHub](https://github.com/arnaudin/fusion360-airfoil-generator).
-You can also fork or download this code.

 ## License :neckbeard:

 This script is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+Please see the [LICENSE](https://raw.githubusercontent.com/arnaudin/fusion360-airfoil-generator/master/LICENSE) file for full details.

+## Author :pencil:
+This add-in was created by [Ryan Arnaudin](http://ryanarnaudin.com).